nora-kauczor/nora-kauczor/README.md

-👋 This is Nora.
+Hi 👋 This is Nora.
-I'm a graduate of the WebDev bootcamp by neuefische, eager to connect and learn ✨
+<br>I'm a graduate of the WebDev Bootcamp by neuefische, eager to connect and learn ✨

 * 👀 curious tech newbie
 * 👩‍💻 skills include `JS`, `HTML`, `CSS`, `React.js`,`Next.js`, ...